 Go to "File" in Notepad menu and choose "Save as", give a name to your document, using either the ".htm" or the ".html" file extension.
 (We recommend to use ".html" file extension).
 Make sure you set the encoding to UTF-8 to avoid problems with code.
 Save the file to the basic folder you should create beforehand to store all your HTML documents.

 Step 4.
 Check the HTML file in a browser

 You will need a browser to check HTML files.
-To start with, any browser, Google Chrome, Opera, Firefox or Internet Explorer will be enough, but later on you will need all of them.
-The thing is that every browser has its own characteristics, and you will need to check your code in each of them.
+To start with, any browser, Google Chrome, Opera, or Firefox will be enough, but later on, you will need all of them.
+The thing is that every browser has its characteristics, and you will need to check your code in each of them.

-Checking validity of HTML code is an important part web pages development process.
-Special programs or services, validators, are used to check the validity or syntactical correctness of a fragment of code or document.
+An essential part of the web pages development process is checking the validity of the HTML code.
+Special validators, programs or services, can be used to check the validity or syntactical correctness of a fragment of code or document.

-The most popular online service is validator.w3.org.
-Enter the URL of a web page, and the service will check and reveal the mistakes in the code if any, or get back а message that your document is valid.
+The most common online service is validator.w3.org.
+Enter the URL of a web page, and the service will check and show the mistakes in the code if any, or get back а message that your document is valid.

-For checking validity of local files you can use special programs, for example, Tidy.
-Some editors (for ex.
-PSPad) have built-in validator, so you can check your code directly in them.
+For checking the validity of local files, you can use special programs, for example, Tidy.
+Some editors (e.g., PSPad) have built-in validator, so you can check your code directly in them.